Dr Anne Wand

 Highly Commended for: ‘Prevention of Delirium in Older Medical Patients’.
 Sydney Local Health District Quality Awards 2014.

-A/Prof Wand is currently involved in research projects in the areas of delirium detection, suicide and self-harm in older adults, advance care planning in older adults with mental illness, and promoting quality end of life care for people with mental illness.
-She supervises higher degree research students on topic such as the perspectives of doctors to end of life care in people with mental illness, attitudes to ageing in healthcare professionals, domestic violence in older adults, understanding how the Single Question in Delirium works (SQiD Talks) and the use of psychotropic medication in community dwelling older people with dementia.
+A/Prof Wand is currently involved in research projects in the areas of mental health service research capacity and planning, hoarding and squalor, suicide and self-harm in older adults (including in the context of voluntary assisted dying), advance care planning in older adults with mental illness, and promoting quality end of life care for people with mental illness.
+She supervises higher degree research students and RANZCP psychiatry trainees on topics such as intimate partner violence in older adults, Psychiatric advance directives, evaluation of psychogeriatric liaison services, and the use of psychotropic medication in community dwelling older people with dementia.

 My Research Supervision